ecc521/connect4/README.md

 Wait for onInitialized before calling other functions, or crashes may occur.

-Loading a book is effectively mandatory to analyze positions with very few moves played (as otherwise, the search tree is extremely large and might take hours)
+Loading a book is effectively mandatory to analyze positions with <5 moves played (as otherwise, the search tree is large and could take an extremely long time to analyze)

 loadBook takes one parameter, the ArrayBuffer for the bytes of the book file.